treyssatvincent/treyssatvincent/readme.md

 ## Hey 👋

-I'm a French web developer and I like strongly typed code, which is why :
+I'm a French web developer and I love strongly typed code, which is why :

 - I love using PHPStan at the highest possible level!
 - I'm learning Rust 🦀